ConYel/my_site_two/README.md

 Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
 — Antoine de Saint-Exupéry (Airman's Odyssey)

+A goal without a plan is just a wish.
+― Antoine de Saint-Exupéry